MeenuDSaini/Cell-Biology-Misconceptions-Evaluation/README.md

 | Copilot    | 4.9             | 4.9            | 4.9                 | 1.9                 | Misleading phrasing     |

 > **Notes:**
-> - Averages are based on the 10 evaluation questions.
+> *- Averages are based on the 10 evaluation questions.*
-> - Final score is calculated as `(sum of individual question scores) ÷ total questions`.
+> *- Final score is calculated as `(sum of individual question scores) ÷ total questions`.*
-> - “Observed Errors” highlights recurring issues, if any; blank for models with none.
-> - Final Score is not calculated from the 1–5 category averages — it is a separate correctness rating (0–2).
+> *- Final Score is not calculated from the 1–5 category averages — it is a separate correctness rating (0–2).*

 ---